 The only difference between using ice and heat is that 1 is better for you at a specific time in your healing cycle.
 Ice is used first, right when you get your injury, to decrease pain / swelling and inflammation.
-Heat comes later, to increase blood flow circulation and stimulate the body's healing response.
+Once swelling has reduced, we then focus on heat based treatments to increase blood flow circulation in the area to stimulate the body's healing response.

-They'll ultimately work for you in the same way.
-Each temperature has its own unique benefits for your achilles tendon, and when used togther they provide a powerful advantage to long-term healing.
+Each temperature treatment option has its own unique benefits for the achilles tendon (or any soft tissue, really), and when used together, they provide a powerful advantage to long-term soft tissue health.
 You may already know that ice or heat feels better on your Achilles, and this could influence your decision too.